- Headline

 The film, which received widespread and extensive press notice, had its premiere in the presence of Dr. Conti.
 It is a story of a doctor and his young wife who is wracked by an insurable disease.
 Unable to find the means to check her illness, the doctor takes the life of his suffering wife with an overdose of poison upon learning she has only two months to live.

-The film deals at length with court trial of the doctor on a charge of murder but ends without the verdict, leaving that to the audience.
-The course of the evidence is an appeal made to the human side of the case and a suggestion of a change in the present German law which commissions to decide whether a person should legally be given a mercy death.
+The film deals at length with the court trial of the doctor on a charge of murder but ends without the verdict, leaving that to the audience.
+The course of the evidence is an appeal made to the human side of the case and a suggestion of a change in the present German law which would, for example, permit medical commissions to decide whether a person should legally be given a mercy death.

 The film undoubtedly was designed to do the necessary spade work.